Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/places/migration.md

 {% tab title="AEPPlaces (Swift)" %}

 {% hint style="info" %}
 Rather than providing an overloaded method, a single method supports retrieval of nearby Points of Interest.
-The provided closure accepts two parameters, representing the resulting nearby Points of Interest (if any) and the response code.
+The provided closure accepts two parameters, representing the resulting nearby points of interest (if any) and the response code.
 {% endhint %}

 ```